make-chive-butter-now-so-easy-close-look-at-egg-shaped-butter-on-small-round-dish-featured-image

 • A classic baked potato topped with sour cream

-• Add herb compound butter to a charcuterie board.
-It is a great way to enjoy this.
+• Add herb compound butter to a charcuterie board for a great way to add a flavor upgrade.

-Chives are an easy herb, delicious, and super simple to grow!
-Don’t want to grow chive plants?
-No problem!
-You can buy them in the grocery store and still enjoy their fresh, mild onion flavor with a touch of garlic in all your favorite dishes.
-Plus, they’re perfect for adding a flavorful touch to so many delicious recipes!
-Make Chive Butter Now””So Easy!
+Chives are an easy herb to grow and are versatile in the kitchen.
+If you don’t want to grow chive plants, you can buy them at the grocery store and still enjoy their mild onion flavor with a hint of garlic to create delicious recipes.

 What is chive compound butter?